How to use and filter data for MapTiler Countries

 7. Add event handler for map load event.
 You will add code to create a vector source and a vector layer in this handler.

 8. Create vector source.
-The following snippet creates vector source for the MapTiler Countries dataset.
+The following snippet creates a vector source for the MapTiler Countries dataset.

 10. Add the vector layer.
-We need to include firsSymbolId to the map.addLayer function to display the vector under the maps labels
+We need to include firsSymbolId on the map.addLayer function to display the vector under the maps labels

 11. Filter the data to only show the states of USA.
 Add a filter to the layer to only display level 1 items.
 The dataset now contains divisions and sub-subdivisions only for the US, if you need other country`s divisions, please contact us.